-For the MS student, the advisory committee must be comprised of at least three members (including the major professor).
+For the MS student, the advisory committee must comprise at least three members (including the major professor).

-For the PhD student, the advisory committee must be comprised of at least four members (including the major professor).
-The persons on the committee should be those who can best assist the student in their primary research, supports while in the graduate program, and career objectives.
+For the PhD student, the advisory committee must comprise at least four members (including the major professor).
+The committee members should be those who can best assist the student in their primary research, supports while in the graduate program, and career objectives.

-A majority of the members of the advisory committee must be faculty members of the Department of Anthropology at Purdue.
+The advisory committee's majority must consist of faculty members of the Department of Anthropology at Purdue.
+If any exceptions are requested, please consult with the DGS and the Head.
 The advisory committee may also include PhD-holding faculty or researchers, who are qualified and willing to assist the student in their studies or research.
 Student committees need to have at least one Department of Anthropology faculty of Associate or Full professor rank.
 Committee members from outside the university must be certified by the Graduate School and must be appointed as graduate faculty by the Graduate School.
 Consent to serve on this committee must be obtained from each prospective member.
 The members of a student's advisory committee are listed by name on the Plan of Study with their specialties and signatures.